zitske/clinica_medica_flutter/README.md

 ## Run

-To run this project use "flutter run -d chrome --web-browser-flag "--disable-web-security"
+To run this project use " flutter run -d chrome --web-browser-flag "--disable-web-security" "